Parallels/acmeproxy/README.md

  - 127.0.0.1
  - 172.0.0/16
 check-dns: false
+allowed-ptr-domains:
+ - "mynetwork.com"
-# Optional custom resolver for performing check-dns, i.e. your internal name server
+# Optional custom resolver for performing DNS and PTR checks, i.e. your internal name server
 check-resolver: 10.0.0.10

 # Settings for the acmeproxy SSL certificate (used with this interface)